 Manoah asked the Man of God if He was the One who appeared to his wife.
-The answer that he received was quite revealing: “I am” (verse 11).
-That is similar to the response Moses received from the One who spoke from the burning bush (Exodus 3:13-14).
+He answered, “I am” (verse 11).

 It wasn’t until later, after a miracle, that Manoah realized that the Man was the Angel of the LORD and that He was God (Judges 13:21-22).
 At this point, Manoah just wanted to know what his son’s rule of life and his work would be (verse 12).